What to Know Before You Arrive at St. Mary’s

 Student Health Insurance Coverage

-In the U.S., every person is responsible for paying his or her health care.
+In the U.S., every person is responsible for paying for his or her health care.
 A visit to the doctor can cost approximately $160 to $250.
 Medication will be out-of-pocket unless you have health insurance to help cover it.
 Health insurance companies normally pay a portion or all of medical expenses.

 All international students holding an F-1 or J-1 Visa are required to have health insurance.
 Students will be automatically billed for health insurance unless a waiver has been submitted and approved.